benshimonz/V1/README.md

 todo

-_**Q125:** Any phone that the number of phone it called is greater than the number of phones that called it_
+_**Q125:** Any phone that the number of phones it called is greater than the number of phones that called it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q125.png)